noaione/yuusha-shoukan-ln/sources/v09/chapter3.md

 would do this kind of thing on her own accord and that’s why my thoughts stopped until I was in this situation, not being able to stop this from happening beforehand.
-I may actually be mistaken and Lilia-san is actually an aggressive person but...Looking at the current situation, with her face red and looking down in embarrassment, as if she’s desperately trying to endure her shyness, it’s obvious that it isn’t the case.
+I may actually be mistaken and Lilia-san is actually an aggressive person but...
+Looking at the current situation, with her face red and looking down in embarrassment, as if she’s desperately trying to endure her shyness, it’s obvious that it isn’t the case.
 When human beings are in a crisis, our brains run fast, and right now, my head is spinning as fast as a computer,